JackStockwell/scranhub/README.md

 Provide contact information for your group members or a designated point of contact.
 This can include email addresses, GitHub profiles, or any other relevant communication channels.

+## Credits

+[Brock Herion Blog](https://brockherion.dev/blog/posts/keep-your-async-code-fast-with-promise-all/) - Was used to make the async API call.

 ## Acknowledgments
 (Optional) Give credit to any individuals, resources, or libraries that have been helpful in the development of your project.